Rakeela/dragora-notes/2023-01-11-Three-Hundred-and-Thirty-Second.md

 The next chapter is also reasonable at 4,079 words.
 I thought I was writing 10,000 word chapters!
 On review, it looks like I didn't actually do that, but there are a few other 8k+ chapters that will need to be split.
 I think I like my chapters to be 3k words each.
 Now I'm going to take a break instead of launching into editing chapter 8.

 ---
+Got another chapter in.
+I took the chapter down to 3,754 words.
+I'm now at 92,891 words on the draft.
+12,104 words remain to be eliminated to reach my 15k estimate.

+The draft material isn't as awful as I thought it was.
+I didn't enjoy rereading this latest chapter, but I've mostly been enjoying the rereading.
+I feel kind of like a disk defragmenter as I go through the story tightening it up.
+I'm searching through it and moving bits closer together.

+That'll last a little longer.
+I think chapter 10 is going to be my most extensive rewrite when I get to it.

+I am kind of conceptually disappointed with my endless-connecting-tunnels concept.
+I feel like I should rewrite that into a more interesting cavernous environment, but I've been uninspired on that front.
+I don't have anything bright in mind for it.
+Hopefully, I'll think of something.

+Chapter 9 reviewed.
+92,361 words on the draft.
+Chapter 9 is now 6,817 words long, which is too long.
+I'll need to split it.
+I also feel I didn't do that well on the editing.
+I struggled with it.
+In any case, I trimmed a few more words.
+11,574 words left on my estimated 15k trimming project.
+Today's productivity was 2,111 words removed from the draft.

+The 15k editing target is ambitious.
+I may not be able to pull that off.
+I'm not sure.
+I'll need to actually do some rewriting to get there.
+It'll be a struggle.

+---
 Back to [[day-post-archive]]